khaors/geocompr/main.md

 The counterpart of `st_read()` is `st_write()`.
-It allows to write **sf** objects to a wide range of geographic vector file formats, including the most common ones such as `.geojson`, `.shp` and `.gpkg`.
+It allows you to write **sf** objects to a wide range of geographic vector file formats, including the most common such as `.geojson`, `.shp` and `.gpkg`.
 Based on the file name, `st_write()` decides automatically which driver to use.
-How fast the writing process is depends also on the driver.
+The speed of the writing process depends also on the driver.
 <!-- ref to the vignette -->